 As we discussed this at the Cub Scout training I attended at Philmont, Bob Scott (BSA’s Cub Scout experience manager) compared the Law of the Pack, the Scout Oath and the Pledge of Allegiance.
 He told us that the Scouters who studied this found that the Law of the Pack is written at about a seventh grade reading level, the Scout Oath is about a ninth or tenth grade level and the Pledge of Allegiance is at about an eighth grade level.

 As Bob gave the analogy of the Pledge, it made me stop and think.
 We don’t hesitate to teach kindergarteners (and even pre-schoolers) the Pledge.
 They don’t understand it, but they learn it.
 Understanding comes as they mature.
 I believe this will be the case for our boys who are learning the Scout Oath and Law.

-As part of this change, the Core Values of Cub Scouts will be changed so that they align with the 12 points of the Scout Law.
-We will have new pack meeting plans to reflect the 12 points.
+As part of this change, the Core Values of Cub Scouts have changed so that they align with the 12 points of the Scout Law.
+Our new pack meeting plans reflect the 12 points.
 However, they will not be in the same order as the Scout Law.

 Instead of the very structured “know-commit-practice” process, our boys will read about real-life application of the Law through Character Compass points throughout their books.
 Here is an example of a Tiger Compass point: